Poke-Verse/PokeVerseBackEnd/README.md

 ## Overview

-This project is designed to teach us and give us the opportunity to creat our own back end from scratch.
+This project is designed to teach us and give us the opportunity to create our own back end from scratch.
 We picked up various skills like authentiction using bcrypt and hashing.
 What this project is meant to emulate is an app that stores all pokemon data, an encyclopedia of pokemon that can be updated.
 There are two types of users:
 1. Trainers
 2. Profesors